degenerat3/CrowdControl/README.md

 ```
 'New task' will run the given commands on the specified hosts.
 'New task script' will execute the given script on the specified hosts.
 'Show recent hosts' will list all hosts that have called back in the last 10 minutes, and the 'show log' options will display the specified log to the user.

-'New task' and 'New task script' both support "groups." you can define a group by creating a file with the following format:
+'New task' and 'New task script' both support "groups."
+You can define a group by creating a file with the following format:
 ```
 8.8.8.8
 1.2.3.4
 10.100.6.9
 ```
-The file must be in exactly the format shown above, with each ip on it's own line and no other data in the file.
+The file must be in exactly the format shown above, with each IP on it's own line and no other data in the file.
 Once you have the group created, for example lets say we have the `web` group file, we can execute commands like this:
 `t: web: echo hi`
 or like this:
 `ts: web: script.sh`